scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-types.rst

 .. code-block:: console

-   scylla types print --prefix-compound -t TimeUUIDType -t Int32Type 0010d00819896f6b11ea00000000001c571b000400000010
+   scylla types deserialize --prefix-compound -t TimeUUIDType -t Int32Type 0010d00819896f6b11ea00000000001c571b000400000010

 .. _scylla-types-operations:

 Supported Operations
 ^^^^^^^^^^^^^^^^^^^^^^^
-* ``print`` - Deserializes and prints the provided value in a human-readable form.
+* ``deserialize`` - Deserializes and prints the provided value in a human-readable form.
 Required arguments: 1 or more serialized values.
 * ``compare`` - Compares two values and prints the result.
 Required arguments: 2 serialized values.
 * ``validate`` - Verifies if the value is valid for the type, according to the requirements of the type.
 Required arguments: 1 or more serialized values.
 * ``tokenof`` - Calculates the token of the partition key (i.e. decorates it).
 Required arguments: 1 or more serialized values.
 Only accepts partition keys (``--full-compound``).